prashantgawali/helloprashant/TREC-2013-API-Specifications.md

 Note that for the fields in which "Always present" is "no", the result value will be either 0 or `null` if the field is not present in the original JSON status object.

 ## Lucene Analyzer

-Please note that all details here are open to change.
-Discussion can be found in the mailing list, and in [issue #23](https://github.com/lintool/twitter-tools/issues/23).
+This section describes the Lucene Analyzer used to process the collection for indexing.

 #### Tokenization
 The tokenizer creates a new token whenever it encounters whitespace or one of the following characters: